clairesm/wmdd-guitar-mania/README.md

 # wmdd-guitar-mania
 HTML/CSS Assignment in Web and Mobile Design and Development Program.
-Our task is to create a responsive web design.
+Our task was to create a responsive web design.